aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 # Property Graph Data Modelling

+  - An Application Graph Data Model
+  - Vertices
+    - Vertex IDs
+    - Vertex labels
+    - Vertex properties
+    - When should I model an attribute as a property and when should I pull it out into its own vertex?
+      - Complex value types
+      - Relating entities through their attributes at query time

 ## An Application Graph Data Model

 An application-specific property graph data model describes how your graph data is structured to express your domain and make it easy and efficient to query for your most important use cases: